-The Woodrow Wilson School offers a Graduate Certificate in Health and Health Policy, sponsored by the Center for Health and Wellbeing.
+The Princeton School of Public and International Affairs offers a Graduate Certificate in Health and Health Policy, sponsored by the Center for Health and Wellbeing.
 The certificate trains graduate students for careers in health-related areas in the public and not-for-profit sectors.
 The program is designed for graduate students with domestic and international health interests and provides both broad training in core topics in health and health policy as well as courses in specialized areas.
 The Princeton School of Public and International Affairs MPA and MPP students are eligible for the certificate.
 Princeton University graduate students in other departments may also make arrangements to complete the certificate.
 The certificate is not open to undergraduates or to students from other universities.
 It is not a stand-alone certificate program; students must be enrolled in a graduate degree-granting program at Princeton to receive the certificate.
 The certificate does not appear on the official transcript.

-The certificate program, started in 2003-04, reflects the growing importance of health as a major public policy issue, and underscores the Woodrow Wilson School's commitment to teaching and research in health and health policy.
+The certificate program, started in 2003-04, reflects the growing importance of health as a major public policy issue, and underscores the The Princeton School of Public and International Affairs' commitment to teaching and research in health and health policy.

-The Princeton School of Public and International Affairs M.P.A./M.P.P. students who anticipate completing the Graduate Certificate in Health and Health Policy should communicate these plans to the Woodrow Wilson School Graduate Program Office when reporting their field/certificate intentions.
+The Princeton School of Public and International Affairs M.P.A./M.P.P. students who anticipate completing the Graduate Certificate in Health and Health Policy should communicate these plans to the Princeton School of Public and International Affairs Graduate Program Office when reporting their field/certificate intentions.

 Ph.D. students from relevant departments can enroll in the certificate program by emailing Professor Armstrong at email@example.com (link sends e-mail).
 The enrollment is non-binding.
 Ph.D. students should first discuss their plans to complete the certificate with their dissertation chairs.

 Certificate students are required to complete two core courses and two approved health-related electives.